The Best Ways to Get Rid of Fleas on Your Cat and In Your House

 I knew how these pesky parasites operate: tiny, hard-to-spot little creatures that like to jump leaps and bounds, hiding in pet fur and feasting on their blood.
 Gross!

-My indoor cat, Olivia, has had her share of flea bites through the years, so I’d like to share what I’ve learned about how to successfully prevent and rid both your cat and your home of fleas.
+My indoor cat, Olivia, has had her share of flea bites through the years, so I’d like to share what I’ve learned about how to successfully prevent and rid both your feline friend and your home of fleas.

 How Does an Indoor Cat Get Fleas?